Why do some people accomplish their goals while others fail?

 R’ Tzadok HaKohen explains that believing in God necessarily requires that you believe in yourself.
 God put you here to do something, so God obviously believes in your ability to perform.
 It follows that if you don’t think God believes in you, you don’t properly believe in God!

 Your mental game plays a more important role than anything else in achieving your health, business, and life goals.
-That’s good news because you can’t do much about the genes you were born with, but you can do a lot to develop mental toughness.
+That’s good news because while you can’t do much about the genes you were born with, you can do a lot to develop mental toughness.
 Mental toughness is a learned trait that anyone can develop.